mike99mac/minimy-mike99mac/gcode/README.md

 Following are the steps to cut the main panel.
 - Cut a sheet of Baltic birch into thirds - 19.875" x ~60"
-- Mark a "1" and a "2" at 32.395" and 36.56: (32.395" + 0.125" + 4.04").
+- Mark a "1" and a "2" as shown in the figure above.
 This will allow you align the grain properly on all panels.
 - Cut a piece 43.68".
 This is the "main panel" which will later be cut into six pieces.
-The two "1" marks should be cut in half.
 - Load the Gcode ``MainPanelsJob1.nc``.
 - Clamp and square the main panel.
 - Zero XYZ of the main panel.